Spectra of quantum KdV Hamiltonians, Langlands duality, and affine opers: Introduction

 After that, we shift our focus to the KdV system.
 In Section \ref{ckdv} we recall the definition of the classical KdV system and the corresponding spaces of opers for both twisted and untwisted affine algebras.
 Then we discuss the quantization of the KdV Hamiltonians in Section \ref{qkdv}.
 We explain the construction of \cite{BLZ1,BLZ2,BLZ3,BHK} assigning non-local quantum KdV Hamiltonians to elements of $K_0({\mc O})$.
 In Section \ref{duality} we state Conjecture \ref{commute} that the quantum $\ghat$- and $^L\ghat$-KdV Hamiltonians commute with each other.
 If true, this should yield a somewhat surprising correspondence between solutions of the $Q\wt{Q}$-systems (as well as other equations stemming from $K_0({\mc O})$ such as the $QQ^*$-system) for $U_q(\ghat)$ and $U_{\check{q}}({}^L\ghat)$, where $q=e^{\pi i \beta^2}$ and $\check{q} = e^{\pi i \check{r}/\beta^2}$.

-Finally, in Section \ref{kdv quantum} we discuss the conjecture of \cite{FF:sol} linking the spectra of quantum $\ghat$-KdV Hamiltonians and $^L\ghat$-opers of a certain kind, elucidating a number of points.
+In Section \ref{kdv quantum} we discuss and give more details on the conjecture of \cite{FF:sol} linking the spectra of quantum $\ghat$-KdV Hamiltonians and $^L\ghat$-opers of a certain kind, elucidating a number of points, including a more precise interpretation of the $^L\ghat$-opers in the non-simply laced case.
 We also discuss the results of \cite{MRV1,MRV2} associating a solution of the $Q\wt{Q}$-system (for $U_q(\ghat)$) to the simplest $^L\ghat$-opers of this kind and conjecture a generalization of these results to the case of twisted affine algebras $\ghat$ (Section \ref{QQ tw aff}).
-We also discuss a conjectural duality between $\ghat$- and $^L\ghat$-affine opers (Section \ref{duality opers}) and comment on the appearance of opers associated to two Langlands dual Lie algebras in the classical and the quantum pictures, which still largely remains a mystery (Section \ref{last}).
+Finally, we discuss a conjectural duality between $\ghat$- and $^L\ghat$-affine opers (Section \ref{duality opers}) and comment on the appearance of opers associated to two Langlands dual Lie algebras in the classical and the quantum pictures, which still largely remains a mystery (Section \ref{last}).

-{\bf Acknowledgments.} We thank Davide Masoero and Andrea Raimondo for fruitful discussions and explanations about their work \cite{MRV1,MRV2}, which was the main motivation for this paper.
+{\bf Acknowledgments.} We are grateful to Davide Masoero and Andrea Raimondo for fruitful discussions and explanations about their work \cite{MRV1,MRV2}, which was the main motivation for this paper.
+We also thank them for raising a question about the meaning of our formula for $^L\ghat$-opers in the non-simply laced case, which helped us to formulate it more precisely (Section \ref{nslcase}).

-We thank Bernard Leclerc for his comments on the first version of this paper.
+We thank Bernard Leclerc for his comments on the first version of this paper, and the referees for their thorough reading of the paper and useful comments.

 E. Frenkel was supported by the NSF grant DMS-1201335.
 D. Hernandez was supported in part by the European Research Council under the European Union's Framework Programme H2020 with ERC Grant Agreement number 647353 QAffine.